navikt/token-support/README.md

 ```

 ### Required properties (yaml or properties)
 - **`no.nav.security.jwt.client.registration[client shortname]`** - All properties relevant for a particular client must be listed under a `short name` for that client
 - **`no.nav.security.jwt.client.registration[client shortname].token-endpoint-url`** - The identity provider /token endpoint, to retrieve a token
 - **`no.nav.security.jwt.client.registration[client shortname].grant-type`** - The grant_type URL parameter is required by OAuth2 RFC for the /token endpoint, which exchanges a grant for real tokens.
 So the OAuth2 server knows what you are sending to it.

-#### On-behalf-of & Client-credentials
+Accepted grant types: `urn:ietf:params:oauth:grant-type:jwt-bearer`, `client_credentials`, `urn:ietf:params:oauth:grant-type:token-exchange`

+#### Not required
 - **`no.nav.security.jwt.client.registration[client shortname].scope`** - OAuth 2.0 scopes provide a way to limit the amount of access that is granted to an access token

+#### Required Authentication properties (yaml or properties)
 - **`no.nav.security.jwt.client.registration[client shortname].authentication`** - All properties relevant for client authentication must be listed under `authentication`.
 - **`no.nav.security.jwt.client.registration[client shortname].authentication.client-id`** - The client ID is public information, and is used to build login URLs and is a part of authentication for a client.
-- **`no.nav.security.jwt.client.registration[client shortname].authentication.client-secret`** - The client secret must be kept confidential. `client-secret` or `client-jwk` can be used for authentication.
 - **`no.nav.security.jwt.client.registration[client shortname].authentication.client-auth-method`** - Standard methods for client authentication.
 Supported methods is `client_secret_basic`, `client_secret_post`, `private_key_jwt`

+##### Any of
+- **`no.nav.security.jwt.client.registration[client shortname].authentication.client-secret`** - The client secret must be kept confidential.
+- **`no.nav.security.jwt.client.registration[client shortname].authentication.client-jwk`** - `client-jwk` - Used to sign the client JWT, instead of `client-secret` for authentication against a provider.

 #### Token-exchange
-- **`no.nav.security.jwt.client.registration[client shortname].authentication.client-jwk`** - Used to sign a JWT generated by the client/application, to identifying itself to an Idp.
-Can be a path to a file or an environment variable.
 - **`no.nav.security.jwt.client.registration[client shortname].token-exchange`** - All properties relevant for client token-exchange must be listed under `token-exchange`.
 - **`no.nav.security.jwt.client.registration[client shortname].token-exchange.audience`** - The logical name of the target service where the client intends to use the requested security token.

-An Example scheme `cluster:namespace:app-name`.
+##### Not required
+- **`no.nav.security.jwt.client.registration[client shortname].token-exchange.resouce`** - A URI that indicates the target service or resource where the client intends to use the requested security token.

 ## "Corporate" proxy support per issuer
 Each issuer can be configured to use or not use a proxy by specifying the following properties: